Azure-Samples/Cognitive-Services-Voice-Assistant/clients/cpp-console/docs/RaspberryPi.md

 * Automatic Gain Control
 * Dereverberation

 In order to use Microsoft Audio Stack you must specify in the config file the appropriate values.
-Below are the ones that we used on our pi:</br>
+Below are the ones that we used on our Raspberry Pi:</br>
 "custom_mic_config_path" :"/home/ubuntu/cpp-console/configs/micConfig.json",
 "linux_capture_device_name": "hw:1,0"